I need human help to enter verification code (office hours only)

 Rabbi Davidson assumed Temple Beth El’s pulpit as Senior Rabbi in August 2002.
 Under his leadership, the temple added more accessible and creative services for families, created an adult Institute for Jewish Studies, offered yearly congregational trips to Israel and expanded its interfaith dialogue programs with Antioch Baptist Church and the Upper Westchester Muslim Society.

-Rabbi Davidson served as the temple’s Senior Rabbi until July 2013, when he was called to become the Senior Rabbi of Congregation Emmanuel in New York City, a considerable honor.
+Rabbi Davidson served as the temple’s Senior Rabbi until July 2013, when he was called to become the Senior Rabbi of Congregation Emmanu-El in New York City.
 With great sadness the temple bade him farewell and invited Rabbi Alan Fuchs, once again, to serve as the congregation’s Interim Senior Rabbi for the 2013-2014 year.
-The temple also welcomed Star Trompeter as its new Senior Cantor and Rabbi Maura Linzer to serve as the congregation’s Rabbi Educator.
+The temple also welcomed Star Trompeter as its new Cantor and Rabbi Maura Linzer to serve as the congregation’s Rabbi Educator.
 Together with Associate Rabbi Geoff Mitelman, the clergy injected excitement and a great spirit of joy into our worship services, educational programs, and other offerings.

 In July 2014, Rabbi Jonathan Jaffe joined our congregation as Senior Rabbi.